Russian citizens moving to Kingdom of the Netherlands

 Where do Russian applicants typically apply for a Kingdom of the Netherlands visa?+

-Applications are typically processed at Applicable consular post in origin country.
+Applications are typically processed at a Kingdom of the Netherlands consulate or visa application centre in your country of residence.
 Some digital and in-country applications can be filed directly with Kingdom of the Netherlands's immigration authority without a consular visit.